 Kirby McInerney LLP Reminds Investors That a Class Action Lawsuit Has Been Filed on Behalf of National Vision Holdings, Inc. (EYE) Investors and Encourages Investors to Contact the Firm Before March 28, 2023

-/EIN News/ -- NEW YORK, March 03, 2023 (GLOBE NEWSWIRE) -- The law firm of Kirby McInerney LLP announces that a class action lawsuit has been filed in the U.S. District Court for the Northern District of Georgia on behalf of those who acquired National Vision Holdings, Inc. (“National Vision” or the “Company”) (NASDAQ: EYE) securities during the period from May 13, 2021 through May 9, 2022 (the “Class Period”).
+NEW YORK, March 03, 2023 (GLOBE NEWSWIRE) -- The law firm of Kirby McInerney LLP announces that a class action lawsuit has been filed in the U.S. District Court for the Northern District of Georgia on behalf of those who acquired National Vision Holdings, Inc. ("National Vision" or the "Company") EYE securities during the period from May 13, 2021 through May 9, 2022 (the "Class Period").
 Investors have until March 28, 2023 to apply to the Court to be appointed as lead plaintiff in the lawsuit.

 National Vision operates as an optical retailer, which provides eye exams, eyeglasses, and contact lenses.